Advertiser and Editorial Disclosures

 You do not have to meet both the income and net worth requirements.

-What is a Non-Accredited Investor?
+What is a non-accredited investor?

 A non-accredited investor is anyone who does not meet the requirements to be an accredited investor.

-The vast majority of Americans are non-accredited investors.
+Not surprisingly, the vast majority of Americans are non-accredited investors.

-They can purchase stocks, bonds, mutual funds, ETFs, options, and a huge variety of other securities.
+Non-accredited investors have many investment options available to them.
+They can purchase stocks, bonds, mutual funds, ETFs, and a huge variety of other securities.
+However, some types of investments are only made available to accredited investors, often through vehicles such as partnerships.

 Accredited investors can also participate in venture capital or certain investing portals and platforms.
+Venture capital opportunities allow accredited investors to invest in early-stage companies, providing capital to startups and emerging businesses with high growth potential.

 How investors are protected